pelias/schema/README.md

 With great power comes great responsibility.
 Synonyms files are often used as a hammer when a scalpel is required.
 Please take care with their use and make maintainers aware that you are using custom synonyms when you open support tickets.

+### Configuring the geo_shape type key

+The geo_shape type key can be set to 'shape' or 'polygon' by editing the global.shapeType property in the schema.js file.
+The default is shape.

 ## NPM Module

 The `pelias-schema` npm module can be found here: